turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 Take some time to reflect on the following questions and then we will share out as a class.

-- What felt different when applying thie process to a frontend application versus a technical code challenge?
+- What felt different when applying this process to a frontend application versus a technical code challenge?
 - What did you take notes on for the `Consider the data` step?

 ## Continuing to Strengthen this Skill